Data-scientific study of Kronecker coefficients

 Then we introduce {\em loadings} of the partitions in terms of eigenvectors associated to the largest eigenvalues of these matrices, and use the loadings to describe a sufficient condition for the Kronecker coefficients to be nonzero.
 This condition can be used very effectively.
 See \eqref{eqn-box} and Example \ref{exa-18} below it.

 The observations made in this paper are purely data-scientific and experimental, and no attempts are undertaken to prove them using representation theory.
-Rigorous proofs will appear elsewhere.
 Also, it should be noted that our sufficient condition does not cover the {\em middle part} where loadings for zero and nonzero Kronecker coefficients overlap.
 Since our method is a variation of PCA, it is essentially linear.
-In order to cover the middle part, it is likely that one needs to adopt some nonlinear methods.
-The aforementioned high accuracies reported in \cite{L} indicate that we can go much deeper into the middle part using such methods.
+In order to cover the middle part, it is likely that one needs to take a nonlinear approach.
+The aforementioned high accuracies reported in \cite{L} indicate that efficient strategies may be developed to go much deeper into the middle part.